 Can you search my Gmail to find how much I paid in DMV registration fees for my Tesla in 2025?

 I asked it to pull the attached PDF and tell me exactly how much I could claim.
-It downloaded the renewal notice PDF right from the email, read the fee breakdown, and came back with $205.
-That’s the license fee line item, which the DMV itself labels as “may be an income tax deduction.”
+It downloaded the renewal notice right from the email, read the fee breakdown, and came back with the deductible amount.
+I asked about my other car too.
+Same thing: pull the PDF, read the breakdown, give me the number.

 Verifying a backdoor Roth conversion